Dykrar/Casual-Programming-Language/README.md

   }

 A block is always started and ended with curly parenthesis and features zero or more statements:
-  Return statements can have an expression or not (for Void functions): return; or return 1 + 1;
-  Expressions are statements: 1; or f(3);
-  if statements have (at least) a condition and a (then) block.
-Optionally they can have an else block, separated by a else keyword. while blocks have a similar structure with a condition and a block.
+  Return statements can have an expression or not (for Void functions): return; or return 1 + 1 Expressions are statements: 1; or f(3) if statements have (at least) a condition and a (then) block.
+Optionally they can have an else block, separated by a else keyword while blocks have a similar structure with a condition and a block.
-  Variable declarations require a type and a starting value a:Int = 0;
-  Variable assignments do not require the type a = 1.
+  Variable declarations require a type and a starting value a:Int = 0 Variable assignments do not require the type a = 1.

  Expressions represent values.
 They can be: